-3rd Shift Custodial Staff - Academic
+3rd Shift Custodial Staff

-From left to right, front row: Matt Bishop, Kim Burlison, Edwin Nieves, Chris Brunecz, and Jeff Deering; middle row: Melanie Mazur, Lori Martin, Donna Poncharik, Candy Nolan, and Rich Logan; back row: Seth Wolnik, Derek Case, Joel Rivera, Denilson Costa, Rob Rivera, and Andrea Markham
+From left to right, front row: Chris Brunecz, Lori Martin, Donna Poncharik, Joel Ross, Israel Navarro, Melanie Mazur, Matt Bishop, Jeff Deering, and Joel Rivera; back row: Seth Wolnik, Rich Logan, Derek Case, Richelle Steward, Denilson Costa, Elizabeth Meadows, Candy Nolan, and Andrea Markham

-- Continued to serve as a major contributor to the successful maintenance of Fredonia's facilities, including the pro-active repairs based on daily observations, biannual building inspections, and the Annual Residential Custodial Report (ARCR) conducted immediately after commencement. - Performed moving services for many departments including inter-office furniture moves for academic and residential areas, and larger furniture moves resulting from construction. - Provided services for the many specialized athletic and educational camps and programs residing on campus; the groups associated with these programs use academic, athletic, and residential areas throughout the year. - Provided extensive cleaning to buildings that had major construction work occurring during the summer months. - Managed all window treatment replacements in several areas of the campus. - Managed repairs and replacement of carpet and vinyl floor tile in offices, classrooms, hallways and student rooms; most notably, installed new stair treads in Gregory Hall; new carpet in McGinnies Hall hallways; new LVT flooring in Hendrix and Hemingway RD apts.; Thompson Hall classroom w246; installed new LVT flooring in Gregory 400-500 Penthouses; new carpet in E218 offices. - Coordinated the relocations of Admissions from Fenner to Maytum and ESS offices from Maytum to Fenton Hall. - Coordinated the removal of Surplus Athletic equipment from the old Dods Hall Performance lab. - Coordinated construction cleanup following the rehabilitation of the Dods Hall Perfromance lab. - Assisted with the coordination, set up and tear down for many campus events, most notably commencement, Living History Day, the Scholars Breakfast, Stroke Awareness Walk, a BOCES event and the All Campus Party at the Lanford House. - Evaluated and purchased many new environmentally friendly equipment items for use in the custodial department.
-Reviewed new cleaning products and then initiated the installation of new cleaning chemicals, a savings of 50 cents per diluted gallon. - Provided basic restroom, carpet and hard surface floor cleaning training to the department, using an ISSA certified Master Trainer. - Continually evaluated and made the necessary staffing changes to support the day-to-day custodial operations. - Continued working with Residence Life to ensure their cleaning standards are being met daily. - In conjunction with the Office of Environmental Health and Safety and Sustainability, continued to provide annual training in Right-to-Know and Blood Borne Pathogens, as well as the annual Custodial Safety training. - Worked closely with Property Control and University Services to provide numerous equipment transfers of various surplus items; coordinated the tear down and removal of a large quantity of library shelving.
+- Continued to serve as a major contributor to the successful maintenance of Fredonia's facilities, including the pro-active repairs based on daily observations, biannual building inspections, and the an updated version of the Annual Residential Custodial Report (ARCR) conducted immediately after commencement. - Performed moving services for many departments including inter-office furniture moves for academics and residential furniture removal as many old items are being replaced. - Provided services for the many specialized athletic and educational camps and programs residing on campus; the groups associated with these programs use academic, athletic, and residential areas throughout the year. - Provided extensive cleaning to buildings that had major construction work occurring during the summer months. - Managed all window treatment replacements in several areas of the campus. - Managed repairs and replacement of carpet and vinyl floor tile in offices, classrooms, hallways and student rooms; most notably, installed new LVT flooring at two Gregory Hall Penthouse kitchens; new carpet in Nixon and Chautauqua Hall hallways; new LVT flooring in several RD apts.; new carpet in Thompson Hall E218 and Mason Hall 3167. - Coordinated construction cleanup following FSA Renovations in the Williams Center and Mason Hall HVAC upgrades construction projects - Assisted with the coordination, set up and tear down for many campus events, most notably commencement, Living History Day, the Scholars Breakfast, Stroke Awareness Walk, a BOCES event and the All Campus Party at the Lanford House. - Evaluated and purchased many new environmentally friendly equipment items for use in the custodial department.
+Reviewed new foam soap options and initiated the purchase of a new product for the campus.
+Began review and are in the process of selecting a new paper towel for the campus.
+Initiated Foam soap installation for the Quad style Residence Halls. - Continually evaluated and made the necessary staffing changes to support the day-today custodial operations.
+Made several changes to initiate budget savings while enhancing services to the campus. - Continued working with Residence Life to ensure their cleaning standards are being met daily. - In conjunction with the Office of Environmental Health and Safety and Sustainability, continued to provide annual training in Right-to-Know and Blood Borne Pathogens, as well as the annual Custodial Safety training. - Worked closely with Property Control and University Services to provide numerous equipment transfers of various surplus items